Placing what matters as the primary reason we engage in enterprise. Earth, all its creatures, and each other.

 The following is the list of 40 considerations, some short and sweet, others requiring a deeper dive.

-Let’s face it, if you plan on building today’s version of the cathedral that stands magnificent through time, then the pre-investment of time is not only required, but wise.
+If you plan on building today’s version of the cathedral that stands magnificent through time, then the pre-investment of time is not only required, but wise.
+If your plan is to create as much money as you can as fast as you can and exit, then this is not the path.

 Save yourself the heartache of a broken down later, for a loved comprehensively considered today.